ShubhadeepSadhukhan1993/fastSF/paper.md

 # Scaling of `fastSF`

 `fastSF` is scalable over many processors due to vectorization and equal load distribution.
 We demonstrate the scaling of `fastSF` for the third-order longitudinal structure function for an idealized velocity field on a $128^3$ grid.
-For our computation we employ a maximum of 1024 processors.
+For our computation we employ a maximum of 1024 cores.
 We take the velocity field as
 $$\mathbf{u} =
 \begin{bmatrix}
 x \\ y \\z
 \end{bmatrix}.$$
-We perform four runs on a Cray XC40 system (Shaheen II of KAUST) for this problem using 16, 64, 256, and 1024 processors.
-In Fig. \ref{Scaling}, we plot the inverse of time taken in seconds versus the number of processors.
+We perform four runs on a Cray XC40 system (Shaheen II of KAUST) for this problem using a total of 16, 64, 256, and 1024 cores.
+We used 16 cores per node for each run.
+In Fig. \ref{Scaling}, we plot the inverse of time taken in seconds versus the number of cores.
 The best fit curve for these data points yields
 $$T^{-1} \sim p^{0.986 \pm 0.002},$$
 Thus, the data-points follow $T^{-1} \sim p$ curve to a good approximation.
-Hence, we conclude that our code exhibits strong scaling.
+Hence, we conclude that our code exhibits good scaling.

 ![Scaling of `fastSF` for the computation of third-order longitudinal velocity structure function using 16, 64, 256, and 1024 processors of Shaheen II.
 All the runs were conducted on a $128^3$ grid.
 We observe a linear scaling. \label{Scaling}](SF_scaling.png)